 - “Going with the Flow: Navigating to Stream Access Consensus,” in Desert Water: The Future of Utah’s Water Resources (Salt Lake City: University of Utah Press, 2014).

 - “LBJ, Wilderness, and the Land and Water Conservation Fund,” Environmental History 19 (October 2014), 736-743.
 Reprinted in Forest History Today Vol. 20, Nos.
 1&2 (Spring/Fall 2014).

 - “Making Wilderness Work: Frank Church and the American Wilderness Movement,” Pacific Historical Review, Vol. 77, No. 2 (May 2008), 237-272.*Winner: The Forest History Society’s 2009 Theodore C. Blegen Award for best article in forest and conservation history.

 - The Encyclopedia of American National Parks (New York: M.E.
 Sharpe, 2004).
 Co-authored with Hal K. Rothman (UNLV).

 - "Bioregional Politics: The Case for Place," Oregon Historical Quarterly, Winter 2002, 439-451.

-- Book Reviews in: Environmental History, Pacific Historical Review, Journal of Policy History, Western Historical Quarterly, Montana: The Magazine of Western History, New Mexico Historical Review, Michigan Historical Review, Pacific Northwest Quarterly
+- Book Reviews in: Environmental History, Pacific Historical Review, Journal of Policy History, Western Historical Quarterly, Montana: The Magazine of Western History, Journal of Southern History, New Mexico Historical Review, Michigan Historical Review, Pacific Northwest Quarterly, Nevada Historical Society Quarterly.

 - 2007-2008 Joy Hilliard Fellowship in Environmental History, Denver Public Library